 A real estate CRM is the system a property team uses to organize leads, listings, follow-ups, documents, and client communication.
-The point is not software for its own sake.
-The point is to make sure every buyer, renter, landlord, and seller gets the right next step at the right time.
+Its job is to make sure every buyer, renter, landlord, and seller gets the right next step at the right time, and that nothing depends on one agent's memory.

 What a CRM does in real estate